Donate to St James'

-Sunday services at St James' are shared with the congregation from St Nicholas', Dormston.
-Services are held at St James' at 11am on the second and fourth Sundays of the month.
-On the first and third Sundays, services are held at St Nicholas' at Dormston.
-On fifth Sundays, Café Church is held in the Kington and Dormston Village Hall.
+Sunday services at St James' are at 11am on the first and third Sundays of the month.
+On the fifth Sunday of the month "Elevenses" (a joint service with St Nicholas', Dormston) is held in Kington and Dormston Village Hall.

 A Guide and Brief History

-St James' Church is located in the village of Kington, Worcestershire and is signposted off the A422 between Worcester and Stratford upon Avon.
+St James's Church is located in the village of Kington, Worcestershire and is signposted off the A422 between Worcester and Stratford upon Avon.

 There has been a Church at Kington for more than 700 years.
 There were three major periods of development, its origins in the early 13th century, followed by building alterations in the 15th and 16th centuries.
 Dr. Brighton's notes (Rector 1873-79) refer to a restoration in 1693, and the 19th century restoration included reconstruction but within the existing shape of the building.